 2. Sir Vivian Richards

 Sir Vivian Richards was roped into the national cricket team for the first time against India in 1974.
 Not to everybody's surprise, his charisma and body language petrified the bowlers during his reign.
-He drew immense spotlight after he smoked 291 runs against England in 1976 at Oval.
+He drew an immense spotlight after he smoked 291 runs against England in 1976 at the Oval.
 In 121 test matches, he smashed 8540 runs at an average of 50.